jgl0221/cs506-giddygavin/README.md

 ## Data Visualization

 ### Visualization Techniques
-- Scatter plots to illustrate relationships between individual factors and the happiness index.
+- **Scatter plots** to illustrate relationships between individual factors and the happiness index.
-- Correlation heatmaps to identify strong relationships among variables.
+- **Correlation heatmaps** to identify strong relationships among variables.

 ### Exploratory Data Analysis (EDA)
-Conduct EDA to uncover patterns and insights within the dataset through various visualizations.
+We will conduct EDA to uncover patterns and insights within the dataset through various visualizations.

 ## Test Plan

+### Data Splitting
-- **Data Splitting**: The dataset will be split into training and testing sets to evaluate model predictive capabilities.
+The dataset will be split into **training** and **testing** sets to evaluate model predictive capabilities.

 ## Conclusion
 This project aims to leverage the insights from the **World Happiness Report** dataset to create a predictive model of a country's happiness index.
 By identifying key factors that influence happiness and generating actionable recommendations for policymakers, we hope to contribute to the ongoing discourse around improving well-being.
-The project will combine data analysis, modeling techniques, and effective visualization to provide an understanding of what drives happiness across different nations.
+The project will combine data analysis, modeling techniques, and effective visualizations to provide an understanding of what drives happiness across different nations.